 I camped for a night in the Badlands and did some hiking the next morning, walking through prairie dog villages and stepping around fresh bison dung all over the place.

-The bison wander around wherever they feel like, although they’re not as numerous here as they are in Custer State Park – stay tuned for that story a couple of Mondays from now.
+The bison wander around wherever they feel like, although they’re not as numerous here as they are in Custer State Park.